For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Before you start shopping for homes, getting pre-approved for a mortgage is a must.

 Review the different types of mortgage loans first to see which one might be best for you.
-Do you qualify for a VA, USDA or FHA loan which requires little or zero down payment?
+Do you qualify for a VA, USDA or FHA loan, which requires little or no down payment?
 Or is a conventional loan your best option?
-Do some research on loan types before deciding on a lender as many mortgage lenders specialize in certain mortgage types.
+Do some research on loan types before deciding on a lender, as many mortgage lenders specialize in certain mortgage types.

 Not sure of which lender is best for you?
 This is another area where your real estate agent can help you find a mortgage lender that is just right for your needs.
 Your realtor can help you choose a lender that may help you win an offer.
-A local lender who specializes in mortgages vs. a big bank is always a plus – listen to your realtor, it could make the difference in your offer being accepted.
+A local lender who specializes in mortgages, rather than a big bank, is always a plus.
+Listening to your realtor can make the difference in your offer being accepted.

 Go “Window” Shopping